slowernews/wisdom-tldr/chapters/chapter_3_action.md

 steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.

-> *'Whenever you find yourself on the side of the majority, it is time to pause and reflect.' -- Mark Twain*

-> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*
+> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus* -->

--->